k3k5/Slack-Dark-Mode/README.md

 ## Explaination

-This is only a small wrapper for MacOS devices, that have Slack installed.
+This is only a small wrapper for installing a dark mode in Slack.

 ## Getting started